Rakeela/dragora-notes/2021-5-29-One-Hundred-and-Tenth.md

 I don't think it's coincidental that massive bigotry rose up when people turned too hard towards Commonwealth ideology IRL.
 I think the nationalist/natalist complex is an authentic danger of human psychology.
 I think if we work too hard to empower 'the virtuous people', we will create over-authoritarian states again and again.
 It's better to advance by libertarianism and voluntary order as much as possible.

+Parents who say the sky is falling when the wrong government is in power traumatize their kids, while panarchists know how to say that *every* ideology is right about *something*.
+To a panarchist, everyone is valuable.
+Children deserve that.

 ---
 Back to [[day-post-archive]]